-- 1. Operation of a payment system which:-

-- (a) enables the transfer of funds from one banking account to another, which includes any debit transfer, credit transfer or standing instructions but does not include the operation of a remittance system approved under section 40 of the Money Services Business Act 2011("MSBA"); or

-- (b) provides payment instrument network operation which enables payments to be made through the use of a payment instrument.

-- 2. Issuance of a designated payment instrument.

-- 3. Insurance broking business.

-- 4. Money-broking business.

-- 5. Financial advisory business.
+- approved business : 1.
+Operation of a payment system which:- - (a) enables the transfer of funds from one banking account to another, which includes any debit transfer, credit transfer or standing instructions but does not include the operation of a remittance system approved under section 40 of the Money Services Business Act 2011("MSBA"); or - (b) provides payment instrument network operation which enables payments to be made through the use of a payment instrument. - 2.
+Issuance of a designated payment instrument. - 3.
+Insurance broking business. - 4.
+Money-broking business. - 5.
+Financial advisory business.

-Section 40 of MSBA - Use of remittance system by a licensee who carries on remittance business

-- (1) No licensee who carries on remittance business shall utilise a remittance system, whether its own system or a system of a third party, without the prior written approval of the Bank. - (2) The remittance system under subsection (1) shall meet the minimum requirements as Bank may prescribe. - (3) Bank, in granting its approval under subsection (1), may impose such conditions as it thinks fit and such conditions shall be complied with by the licensee.

-A licensee who contravenes subsection (1) or (3) commits an offence.
+Section 40 of MSBA - Use of remittance system by a licensee who can on remittance business ries No licensee who carries on remittance business shall utilis remittance system, whether its own system or a system of a to party, without the prior written approval of the Bank.
+The remittance system under subsection (1) shall meet minimum requirements as Bank may prescribe.
+Bank, in granting its approval under subsection (1), may impose conditions as it thinks fit and such conditions shall be complied by the licensee. third the such A licensee who contravenes subsection $(1)$ or $(3)$ commits an offence.
 Licensee means a person licensed under MSBA.

-Bank : Bank Negara Malaysia or in English, the "Central Bank of Malaysia"

-financial adviser's : representative

-an individual, however styled, in the direct employment of, acting for or by arrangement with an approved financial adviser, who performs for the financial adviser any services relating to financial advisory business financial year the period in respect of which any profit and loss account of the institution laid before it in general meeting is made up, whether that period is a year or not licensed person a person licensed under section 10 of the FSA to carry on a banking business, insurance business or investment banking business

-Section 10 of FSA - Grant of Licence by Minister

-- (1) In assessing an application duly made under section 9 to carry on any licensed business, the Bank shall have regard to all the factors set out in Part 1 and Part 2 of Schedule 5 and such other matters that the Bank considers relevant. - (2) Upon making an assessment under subsection (1) and where the Bank is satisfied that such applicant may be granted a licence, the Bank shall make a recommendation to the Minister to grant a licence under subsection (4) with or without conditions. - (3) The Bank shall notify the applicant in writing if the Bank does not make a recommendation to the Minister under subsection (2). - (4) Where the Bank makes a recommendation pursuant to subsection (2), the Minister may grant a licence to the applicant to carry on banking business, insurance business or investment banking business, with or without conditions. - (5) The Bank shall notify the applicant in writing of the decision of the Minister under subsection (4). - (6) Where the Minister grants a licence under subsection (4), a licensed person shall commence its licensed business within a period or such further period as may be specified by the Minister, on the recommendation of the Bank.
+Bank : Bank Negara Malaysia or in English, the "Central Bank of Malaysia" financial adviser's : representative an individual, however styled, in the direct employment of, acting for or arrangement with an approved financial adviser, who performs for financial adviser any services relating to financial advisory business financial year : the period in respect of which any profit and loss account of the institu laid before it in general meeting is made up, whether that period is a or not licensed person : a person licensed under section 10 of the FSA to carry on a banking business, insurance business or investment banking business Section 10 of FSA - Grant of Licence by Minister In assessing an application duly made under section 9 to carry on licensed business, the Bank shall have regard to all the factors set in Part 1 and Part 2 of Schedule 5 and such other matters that Bank considers relevant.
+Unon making on account on the subsection (1) and where t out t the (2) Upon making an assessment under subsection (1) and where Bank is satisfied that such applicant may be granted a licence, Bank shall make a recommendation to the Minister to grant a lice under subsection (4) with or without conditions. the (3) The Bank shall notify the applicant in writing if the Bank does make a recommendation to the Minister under subsection (2). not (4) Where the Bank makes a recommendation pursuant to subsection (2).
+(2), the Minister may grant a licence to the applicant to carry banking business, insurance business or investment ban business, with or without conditions. y on (5) The Bank shall notify the applicant in writing of the decision of Minister under subsection (4). the (6) Where the Minister grants a licence under subsection (4), a licence person shall commence its licensed business within a period or further period as may be specified by the Minister, on recommendation of the Bank. such